mcherep/SwipeAeroSpace/Readme.md

 ## Download pre-built binary

-1. Download the latest `SwipeAeroSpace.zip` from [Releases](https://github.com/MediosZ/SwipeAeroSpace/releases) page.
+First, Download the latest `SwipeAeroSpace.dmg` from [Releases](https://github.com/MediosZ/SwipeAeroSpace/releases) page.

-2. Unzip the archive and move `SwipeAeroSpace.app` into the Applications folder.
-3. The app is ad-hoc signed so when you run the app macOS will warn you: "SwipeAeroSpace" can’t be opened because Apple cannot check it for malicious software.
-Right-click the app and click Open, a pop-up will appear, click Open again.
+But it can’t be opened because Apple cannot check it for malicious software.

+There are two options:

-4. If the app still won't open, you need to goto `System Settings > Privacy & Security > Security` and select `Open Anyway`.
+- You may right-click the app and click Open and click Open again, or you could goto `System Settings > Privacy & Security > Security` and select `Open Anyway`.
+- You could use `xattr -d com.apple.quarantine /path/to/SwipeAeroSpace.app` to remove the constraint.

-5. The app needs access to global trackpad events.
+The app needs access to global trackpad events.
 Allow `SwipeAeroSpace` to control your computer in `System Settings > Privacy & Security > Accessibility`.

 ## Build from source